This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Lean Dough – A lean dough is low in fat and sugar, oftentimes having neither.
 A sourdough bread with only flour, water, starter, and salt (like my Long Fermented Artisan Sourdough Bread) is an example of a lean dough.

-Levain (Leaven or Preferment) – Levain is a preferment made with a little starter, some flour, and water, and left to ferment before you include it in your loaf as the leavening.
+Levain (Leaven or Preferment) – Levain is a preferment made with a little starter, some flour, and water (and sometimes sugar), and left to ferment before you include it in your loaf as the leavening.

 A levain is a way to increase the amount of starter you have to work with if you keep a small starter.
 You can also use a levain to control the performance and flavor (and sometimes sourness) of your dough without making any changes to your mother starter.
 Some recipes call for more than one levain to build flavor in a bread.

 Maintain a Starter – After making a starter from scratch or receiving starter from a friend, you’ll want to maintain it with regular feedings of unbleached flour and un-chlorinated (or filtered) water.
 Daily feedings will be required for a starter that is stored at room temperature.
 Weekly feedings will be required for a starter that is stored in the refrigerator.